Block Island Rhode Island, Mohegan Bluffs cliffs above the Atlantic and Southeast Lighthouse on the horizon

 Hotel Manisses

-"Sister property to the 1661 — same owners, more interior.
-Restored mansard rooms, Victorian dining room, and a small farm of llamas in the back."
+"Sister property to the 1661, same owners, more interior.
+Restored mansard rooms, a Victorian dining room, and a small farm of animals grazing the garden behind."

 8.7